 - The Alaska Department of Natural Resources (DNR) has administered mining claims on state land within the proposed refuge.

 Where Are the Claims?

 At its peak, Pure Nickel held a vast irregular block of mining claims, stretching from the Denali Highway northward into Broxson Gulch and from Summit Lake westward almost to the Maclaren River.
 Some were within view of the Denali Highway from about mile 3 to 27 and Tangle Lakes.
 Altogether they totaled over 181 square miles (470 square km).
 By 2012 many of the claims near Tangle Lakes and the highway had been dropped, leaving those shown in the map above.
 By 2016, all its claims had been dropped.

-The great majority of Pure Nickel’s claims are on state land, which DNR calls the Denali Block.
-Some claims are on federal lands administered by the Bureau of Land Management.
+The great majority of Pure Nickel’s claims were on state land, which DNR calls the Denali Block.
+Some claims were on federal lands administered by the Bureau of Land Management.

-To further complicate the picture, some of the claims fell within the Tangle Lakes Archeological District (TLAD).
-The TLAD has high archeological significance, both for local Ahtna Natives and for archeologists.
+To further complicate the picture, some of the claims fell within the Tangle Lakes Archaeological District (TLAD).
+The TLAD has high archeological significance, both for local Ahtna Natives and for archaeologists.
 It contains one of the densest concentrations of Native American sub-arctic artifacts in North America.
 This is because people have been hunting the same ridges for 10,000 years!